tylerbailey/gibgen/README.md

-Question 2: "What difficulties did you encounter in arriving at the solution?"
+Question 2: "What was the most difficult aspect of the solution?"
 (500 words or less)